prantlf/rollup-plugin-swc-minify/README.md

 [Rollup] plugin to minify generated bundles using [swc].

 Simpler than [rollup-plugin-swc], focusing only on minification of the bundled JavaScript output.
 Faster than [@rollup/plugin-terser].
+See also [benchmark results of various minifiers].

 ## Synopsis